KristianLyng/varnishfoo/chapter-3.rst

         # varnishd -b localhost:1111 -p default_ttl=10 -p prefer_ipv6=on

+The usual work flow for adjusting parameters is:

+1. Start Varnish
+2. Modify parameters through ``varnishadm``
+3. Test
+4. Go back to step 2 if it doesn't work as intended
+5. When it works as intended, save the changes to your startup script as ``-p`` arguments.

 Most parameters can and should be left alone, but reading over the list is a good idea.
 The relevant parameters are referenced when we run across the functionality.